Ntropish/prolly-gunna/README.md

-# Prolly Gunna: A High-Performance Prolly Tree
+# Prolly Gunna: A High-Performance Prolly Tree Library

 Prolly Gunna is a high-performance, in-memory implementation of a Prolly Tree (Probabilistic B-Tree), written in Rust and compiled to WebAssembly for use in both Node.js and browser environments.